awsdocs/amazon-ses-developer-guide/doc-source/notification-contents.md

 + [`delivery` object](#delivery-object)

 The following are some important notes about the contents of Amazon SNS notifications for Amazon SES:
 + For a given notification type, you might receive one Amazon SNS notification for multiple recipients, or you might receive a single Amazon SNS notification per recipient\.
 Your code should be able to parse the Amazon SNS notification and handle both cases; Amazon SES does not make ordering or batching guarantees for notifications sent through Amazon SNS\.
-However, different Amazon SNS notification types \(for example, bounces and complaints\) will never be combined into a single notification\.
+However, different Amazon SNS notification types \(for example, bounces and complaints\) are never combined into a single notification\.
 + You might receive multiple types of Amazon SNS notifications for one recipient\.
 For example, the receiving mail server might accept the email \(triggering a delivery notification\), but after processing the email, the receiving mail server might determine that the email actually results in a bounce \(triggering a bounce notification\)\.
-However, these will always be separate notifications because they are different notification types\.
+However, these are always separate notifications because they are different notification types\.
 + Amazon SES reserves the right to add additional fields to the notifications\.
 As such, applications that parse these notifications must be flexible enough to handle unknown fields\.
 + Amazon SES overwrites the headers of the message when it sends the email\.
 You can retrieve the headers of the original message from the `headers` and `commonHeaders` fields of the `mail` object\.